jonlabelle/docker-network-tools/README.md

 ## Usage

-To run an interactive Bash session in the container from your terminal and start using the tools:
+To run the tools in a new container with an interactive Bash session:

 ```bash
 docker run --rm -it jonlabelle/network-tools